seanmerron/Retirement-Roadmap/README.md

 There is a lot of vague advice out there so I try to provide specific actions with details.
 This roadmap is far from perfect and could be completely different for you depending on your life situation.
 You won't agree with everything and that's OK but please share your thoughts.

+- Checkout my podcast 2 Frugal Dudes at http://2frugaldudes.com/
+- For small frugal tips watch http://frugalshorts.com/
+- Calculate when you can retire early at http://fireagecalc.com/

 *This page can be edited by anyone [here](https://github.com/seanmerron/Retirement-Roadmap/edit/master/README.md) using [Markdown](https://guides.github.com/features/mastering-markdown/) syntax*

 ## Key Points